Buying a house Making an offer on a house or flat

 How do you decide how much to offer when buying a house - and when is it appropriate to offer below the asking price?

 When you make an offer on a property, it is more likely to be accepted if it's based on your knowledge of the seller and the local market as well as the house itself.

 While a bit of haggling is often to be expected, don't offer so little that you enter a lengthy negotiation process, as you might lose the property altogether if someone else makes a higher bid.

 If there have been other offers on the property, the estate agent can't legally tell you how much they were for, but they may indicate whether they were close to the asking price, which will also help to inform your own offer.

 - Before making an offer on a property, you should consult a mortgage adviser to find out how much lenders might be prepared to let you borrow.
 You can speak to an expert at Which?
-Mortgage Advisers for independent, no obligation advice by calling 0808 252 7987.
+Mortgage Advisers for independent, tailored advice by calling 0808 252 7987.

 Expert video: how I decided how much to offer